 Each part has been acreditated as a Self-assessment (TIC) or Simulation Activity (TF) program (Section 3) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada and approved by the University of Calgary Office of Continuing Medical Education (CME) and Professional Development.
 It is duly accredited by the Canadian Addiction Counsellors Certification Federation.

 The TIC e-Learning Series consists of seven (7) foundational self-study modules, each of which can be completed in approximately 30 minutes or less.
-The modules have been designed for a broad audience, including those providing addiction and mental health treatment services.
+The modules have been designed for a broad audience, including those providing Addiction & Mental Health treatment services.
 The content has been developed using evidence-informed best practices and is organized sequentially to create a seamless, flowing learning experience; the modules should be taken in order.

 Search for "Trauma-Informed Care" in MyLearningLink.
 Upon completing all seven (7) modules, your certificate of participation will be available on MyLearningLink.